Add a Part to the Registry: Related Registry Help Pages

 Synthesis and Adding a Part

-We encourage teams to take advantage of DNA synthesis in their projects, for the past few years, IDT has put together a great offer for free synthesis for iGEM teams.
+We encourage teams to take advantage of DNA synthesis in their projects, for several years now, IDT has put together a great offer for free synthesis for iGEM teams.
+Please see the current year's iGEM website for more information.

 You may have used synthesis in your project to construct your device, either by synthesizing it entirely, or synthesizing large fragments that you've assembled together.
 This page will detail things to keep in mind as you add and document your synthesized part on the Registry.